-We hope the office of Central Academic Advising will become your main resource for general advising assistance.
-Our professional advisors will help you with questions you have about Idaho State University ranging from scheduling classes to financial aid to how to use Moodle.
+We hope the Central Academic Advising office will become your main resource for general advising assistance.
+Our professional advisors will help you with questions you have about Idaho State University ranging from scheduling classes to university policies to how to use Moodle.

 Central Academic Advising advisors are available in Pocatello or one of our ISU Centers in Meridian, Idaho Falls, or Twin Falls.

 The online advising session is available as a convenience for students who are unable to attend an in-person FFAR session.
 However, it is highly recommended that you make every effort to complete the FFAR in-person at the Early Registration event in April (link to ER registration) or, after April, at the Pocatello or Idaho Falls Central Advising office.